Arfey/aiohttp_admin2/docs/usage.rst

         # here we add connection for our injector
         postgres_injector.init(engine)

 After that you can user `postgres_injector` to decorate your controllers.
+For `MongoController` you don't need to use `ConnectionInjector` because connection to db exist in table instance.

 Access
 ......